 It is a requirement of bitstream conformance that the resolutions of the reference picture referred to by collocated_ref_idx and the current picture values of pic_width_in_luma_samples and pic_height_in_luma_samples in the current picture and in the reference picture referred to by collocated_ref_idx shall be the same and RefPicIsScaled[ collocated_from_l0_flag?
 0 : 1 ][ collocated_ref_idx ] shall be equal to 0.

-For odd cases like the misaligned 1:1 scaling shown in Figure 2, TMVP would still be allowed based on the suggested language above.
-Given that the TMVP references would be misaligned in such a case, the result would likely be sub-optimal.
-However, nothing about the TMVP process is broken or undefined in this case.
-Therefore, while it would likely be unwise to use TMVP in such a manner, this contribution is not suggesting more restrictive conditions to handle this case (i.e. requiring that pic_width, pic_height, left_offset, right_offset, top_offset, and bottom_offset must all be identical in order to enable TMVP).

 Issue 2: Code/Spec Mismatch when Scale Factor is 1

 Since the scaling window in Figure 1 has offsets for each edge, it’s possible to create configurations in which the scaling ratios between the current and reference picture are equal to 1, yet the two scaling windows are different.
 For example, in Figure 2 the two pictures have the same width and height, but one has an offset at the top and the other has it at the bottom.
 As described earlier, this also results in a 1:1 scale factor.